tom-youngblood/tom-youngblood/README.md

-I make software for startups!
+We make software for everyone from startups to corporations!

 Email: tom@tidy.work
 Phone: 310-405-4100